Patelprincein/secure-message-storage-python/README.md

-\# CS2413 – Cryptography Assignment 1
+CS2413 – Cryptography Assignment 1: Information Security

-This repository contains my solutions for Assignment 1 from the course CS2413 (Information Security).
+This repository contains my completed solutions for Programming Assignment 1 from the course CS2413 (Information Security).

-All three questions are included in one place so anyone can run and learn from them.

-Professor-provided files are also included.

----

-\## Files in this Repository

-encryption\_system.py

-hash\_checker.py

-rsa\_decryption.py

-private\_key.pem

-encrypted\_message.txt

-Programming\_Assignment-1-Report.docx
+The project demonstrates practical applications of symmetric encryption (AES), asymmetric decryption (RSA), and cryptographic hashing (SHA-256, MD5).
+All three assignments are implemented in Python, and professor-provided files are included for immediate execution and verification.

+🚀 Repository Contents & Setup

+Key Files

+File Name

+Description

+Category

+encryption_system.py

+Solution for Question 1 (AES Encryption).

+Solution

+hash_checker.py

+Solution for Question 2 (SHA-256 Hash Check).

+Solution

+rsa_decryption.py

+Solution for Question 3 (RSA OAEP Decryption).

+Solution

 requirements.txt

-README.md

----

-\## Question 1 – AES Message Storage

-This program allows a user to store secret messages securely.

-It does the following:

-\- Creates an encryption key from the user’s password (SHA-256 or MD5)

-\- Encrypts the message using AES in CBC mode

-\- Uses a random IV for every encryption

-\- Saves encrypted data into a JSON file

-\- Adds a hash of the ciphertext to detect tampering

-\- Allows the user to decrypt their message later

-To run:

-python  encryption\_system.py

----

-\## Question 2 – SHA-256 Hash Checker

-This program reads the file private\_key.pem and calculates its SHA-256 hash.

-It compares this hash to four multiple-choice options and prints which one matches.

-To run:

-python hash\_checker.py

----

-\## Question 3 – RSA OAEP Decryption

-This program decrypts a Base64-encoded encrypted message using the professor’s private key.

-It does the following:

-\- Loads private\_key.pem

-\- Reads encrypted\_message.txt

-\- Decodes the Base64 ciphertext

-\- Decrypts it using RSA with OAEP padding

-\- Prints the decrypted message

-To run:

-python rsa\_decryption.py

----

-\## Included Professor Files

-private\_key.pem

-encrypted\_message.txt

-Programming\_Assignment-1-Report.docx

-These files are included so that anyone can run the programs exactly like in the assignment.

----
+Python dependencies required to run the solutions.

+Config

+private_key.pem

+Professor-provided file (used in Q2 and Q3).

+Resource

+encrypted_message.txt

+Professor-provided file (ciphertext for Q3).

+Resource

+Programming_Assignment-1-Report.docx

+The formal assignment report.

+Documentation

-\## Installation
+Installation

-Install required libraries:
+To run the programs, you must first install the required Python libraries:

 pip install -r requirements.txt

----

-\## What I Learned
+💡 Assignment Solutions Overview

+Question 1: AES Message Storage

+This program, encryption_system.py, simulates a secure message storage system.

+It performs the following cryptographic steps:

+Generates an encryption key from the user's password using a cryptographic hash function (SHA-256 or MD5).

+Encrypts the secret message using the Advanced Encryption Standard (AES) in Cipher Block Chaining (CBC) mode.

+Ensures security by using a random Initialization Vector (IV) for every encryption.

+Saves the encrypted message and IV into a JSON file.

+Adds a hash of the ciphertext to the file to detect any unauthorized tampering (data integrity check).

+Allows the user to decrypt their message later using their password.

+To Run:

+python encryption_system.py

+Question 2: SHA-256 Hash Checker

+The program, hash_checker.py, verifies the integrity of the provided private key file.

+It reads the private_key.pem file.

+Calculates the SHA-256 hash of its contents.

+Compares the calculated hash against four hardcoded multiple-choice options.

+Prints the matching option to confirm the file's authenticity.

+To Run:

+python hash_checker.py

+Question 3: RSA OAEP Decryption

+This program, rsa_decryption.py, uses asymmetric cryptography to recover a secret message.

+It loads the private key from private_key.pem.

+Reads the Base64-encoded ciphertext from encrypted_message.txt.

+Decodes the Base64 ciphertext back into its binary form.

+Decrypts the binary data using RSA with the recommended Optimal Asymmetric Encryption Padding (OAEP) scheme.

+Prints the successfully decrypted original secret message.

+To Run:

+python rsa_decryption.py

+📚 Key Learning Outcomes

+This assignment provided hands-on experience with fundamental security concepts:

-\- AES encryption (CBC mode)
+Deepened understanding of AES symmetric encryption (CBC mode).

-\- RSA OAEP decryption
+Practical application of RSA OAEP asymmetric decryption.

-\- Hash functions (SHA-256, MD5)
+Implementing and utilizing various Hash Functions (SHA-256, MD5) for integrity checking and key generation.

-\- Password-based key generation

-\- How to check integrity with hashes

-\- How to read and write files in Python
+Developing secure techniques for Password-Based Key Derivation.

-\- How to work with JSON and Base64
+Working with common data encoding formats like JSON and Base64.

-\- How real encryption systems store data
+Gaining insight into how real-world encryption systems structure and store data securely.

----

-\## Author
+🧑‍💻 Author & Course Information

-Prince Patel
+Author: Prince Patel

-University of New Brunswick

-CS2413 – Information Security
+Course: CS2413 – Information Security
+Institution: University of New Brunswick